 Each student will be assigned a primary Supervisor(s) and a Graduate Research Committee made up of experienced researchers to plan their programme of study and to provide on-going support to their research.

-Research supervision is available in the areas listed below and as per Researcher profiles below.
+Research supervision is available in the areas listed below.

 - 17th Century French Literature, Linguistics, Translation Theory, Travel Literature, Realism and Fantasy.